In this page, we're defining a resource object and preparing it to receive a custom message.

 };

-In the context of our HelloWorld application, this implies that we're passing the "Hello World!" message when we're creating the resource.
-This allows us to set any string, like "Hello Anomages!".
-In addition to that we assign true to the logic, implying that this resource will not have any logic constraints.
+In addition to that we create an object of type Logic which is always true and pass it to logic, implying that this resource will not have any logic constraints.
 Similarly, we assign zero for value which is an arbitrary default.

 assign default parameter 0 to nullifierKeyCommitment